Kitchen Extension Builders in Forest Hill (SE23)

 Frequently Asked Questions

-Single-storey rear extensions on Victorian terraces (the most common Forest Hill project) run £55,000-£85,000 including structural steelwork, foundations, glazing, electrics, plumbing, and finishes.
-Wraparound extensions on wider terraces run £70,000-£110,000.
-Rear extensions on Edwardian semis run £60,000-£95,000.
-Hillside properties with stepped foundations add £4,000-£8,000 to the standard cost.
-We provide a fixed-price contract after the survey.
-The price doesn't change unless the specification does.
+- It depends on the property.
+The most common Forest Hill project is a single-storey rear extension on a Victorian terrace, which includes structural steelwork, foundations, glazing, electrics, plumbing, and finishes.
+Wraparound extensions on wider terraces and rear extensions on Edwardian semis are the other two patterns we build most.
+Hillside properties may need stepped foundations to create a level base.
+We provide a fixed-price contract confirmed after a free site visit, and the price doesn't change unless the specification does.

-Two main effects.
-First, foundations: properties on the slope often need stepped foundations or short retaining walls to create a level base, adding £4,000-£8,000 to typical extension cost.
+- Two main effects.
+First, foundations: properties on the slope often need stepped foundations or short retaining walls to create a level base.
 Second, threshold design: the rear garden may drop 300-600mm below the new extension floor, so we design a step-down threshold with optional decking or paved patio.
 Bifold doors typically open onto a new patio area rather than directly onto the slope.
-The structural engineer specifies the foundation design after a trial hole investigation, and the cost is firm before the contract is signed.
+The structural engineer specifies the foundation design after a trial hole investigation, and it is confirmed before the contract is signed.

-Three reasons.
-First, accuracy: we know the SE23 streets — the hillside foundations on Sydenham Hill, the threshold detail for sloping gardens, the Lewisham planning process.
+- Three reasons.
+First, accuracy: we know the SE23 streets, the hillside foundations on Sydenham Hill, the threshold detail for sloping gardens, the Lewisham planning process.
 Second, full accreditation: NICEIC electrical (BS 7671), FENSA glazing, Gas Safe boiler work, structural engineer calculations, and Building Control sign-off included on every project.
 Third, fixed-price contracts: the quote doesn't change unless the specification does, including stepped foundations on hillside properties.
-57 verified Google reviews averaging 4.5/5.
 Office on Limes Avenue, SE20.

 Get a Free Quote for Your Forest Hill Kitchen Extensions